Parent Involvement Policy

 Part I General Expectations

 The school district will have programs, activities and procedures for the involvement of parents in all of its schools with Title I Part A programs.
-(Section 1118 of the Elementary and Secondary Education Act ESEA)
+(ESSA, Section 1116(a)(2))

 The school district will work with its Title I schools to ensure that the parental involvement policies meet the requirements of the ESEA and include a school-parent compact.